 Ms. Jennifer Fawcett

 Jennifer Fawcett is a life-long resident of Thunder Bay who has built a medical education leadership career with NOSM, beginning in 2003 as one of the School’s earliest staff employees at NOSM at Lakehead University.
 Jennifer is proud to live in Northern Ontario and of her Métis heritage.
 Jennifer has a Bachelor of Arts degree in English from Sir Wilfrid Laurier University, a Certificate in Administration from Confederation College, a diploma in Library and Information Studies from Lakehead University, and a Master of Public Health from Lakehead University.
 In addition to holding a senior leadership role at NOSM, she is currently a PhD student in Lakehead University’s Faculty of Education.
-Her current research interests are in professional identity formation among public health and preventive medicine physicians, the experiences of professionalism remediation in medical education, and the development of remote First Nations Family Medicine residency program training.
+Her current research interests are in professional identity formation and professionalism, the experience of developing clinical courage in rural and remote training environments, and the development of remote First Nations Family Medicine residency program training.
 In 2014, Jennifer was awarded the Leadership Award of Excellence at NOSM, and she serves on several NOSM committees representing the interests of Postgraduate Education.